-4.2.2 IP network
+4.2.3 IP Network

-A network, unless otherwise stated a corporate network, offering connectionless packet-mode services based on the Internet Protocol (IP) as the network layer protocol.
+A network (unless otherwise stated, a corporate network) offering connectionless packet-mode services based on the Internet Protocol (IP) as the network-layer protocol.

-4.2.3 Media stream
+4.2.4 Media Stream

-Audio or other user information transmitted in UDP packets in a single direction between the gateway and a peer entity participating in a session established using SIP.
+Audio or other user information transmitted in UDP packets, typically containing RTP, in a single direction between the gateway and a peer entity participating in a session established using SIP.

-Normally a SIP session establishes a pair of media streams, one in each direction.
+NOTE Normally a SIP session establishes a pair of media streams, one in each direction.